-As you've probably gathered, we didn't go to the around a decorated tree.
-In the end we hardly even noticed when the clock struck midnight distractions.
+C:\Utils\hiew\Delay\iridium.bat ing statistics for 8.8.8.8: Packets: Sent = 4, Received = 3 Pproximate round trip times in mil Minimum = 788ms, Maximum = 3837 C: Wtils\hiew\Delay>delay C:\Utils\hiew\Delay>goto pingit C: Wtils\hiew\Delay\ping 8.8.8.8 inging 8.8.8.8 with 32 bytes of dat ing statistics for 8.8.8.8: Packets: Sent = 4, Received = pproximate round trip times in mi Minimum = 898ms, Maximum = 255 :\Utils\hiew\Delay>delay Antarctic Internet As you've probably gathered, we didn't go to the South Pole for a New Year's Party and a dance Our initial attempts were disappointing.
+We It was all plain sailing after that, if that's what around a decorated tree.
+In the end we hardly even noticed when the clock struck midnight on New Years Eve - there were far too many to speed up the process.
+We even read the distractions.
 First of all, we had to reach the South Pole and we weren't taking any chances following our adventures with Chilean airports and Air France!
 Second, we had to meet our team of intrepid skiers.
 Third, we had to take a lot of something was happening. photos and videos, and, fourth, beam them back to the mainland.
-Once we had done all of We were in the depths of despair when suddenly that, we then had to get back safe and well, but we had a revelation from above: with what we nobody really thought much about that part, termed a "shaman ping" we could maintain a which might be why we succeeded. connection.
-Through empirical research we discovered that if we periodically pinged "the That fourth task involved dozens of megabytes village elder" we could get some data out.
+Once we had done all of We were in the depths of despair when suddenly that, we then had to get back safe and well, but nobody really thought much about that part, which might be why we succeeded.
+That fourth task involved dozens of megabytes village elder" we could get some data out.
 It of photos and hundreds more of videos.
-With seems that our team of magicians had found a just one plane a week - weather permitting - we way of persuading Iridium that there was life could face a 20-day wait for clear skies and the at the South Pole.
-There indeed was life there, next aircraft; therefore, waiting to take the data and it desperately wanted to send our fellow out with us was not really an option.
-You'll be earthlings a few megabytes about that life in surprised to hear there are no Internet cafes in the Antarctic!
-Antarctica, nor any mobile phone masts.
-The only way to get data out was via satellite - and Iridium Things started moving then.
-I wrote a quick satellites are the only ones that can see the "Iridium ping" batch file that periodically sent the South Pole from space.
-That's why we dragged magic signal out into space.
-However, to ensure an Iridium Open Port and all the accompanying there was a short pause before the next ping accessories from Moscow.
-It made no difference we needed a primitive delay-type utility and I couldn't recall seeing anything of the kind on if we liked it or not, we simply had no choice.
-Windows 7 or XP dances with a tambourine to get things going.
+With just one plane a week - weather permitting - we way of persuading Iridium that there was life could face a 20-day wait for clear skies and the next aircraft; therefore, waiting to take the data out with us was not really an option.
+You'll be earthlings a few megabytes about that life in surprised to hear there are no Internet cafes in Antarctica, nor any mobile phone masts.
+The only way to get data out was via satellite - and Iridium satellites are the only ones that can see the South Pole from space.
+That's why we dragged an Iridium Open Port and all the accompanying accessories from Moscow.
+It made no difference if we liked it or not, we simply had no choice.
 An excruciatingly slow connection is better than no connection at all.
 However, in the far south obviously having its effect, with the connection dropping altogether.
-Indeed, transferring data
+Indeed, transferring data dances with a tambourine to get things going.